BoweiXx/TS-Study-Note/nutshell/overview.md

     return element;
 }
 ```
 By this you have no idea what is in the elements variable, so you have to go back and look it up.
-Also, if you pass in some unexpected values during runtime, without proper checking, the code will either has unexpected behavior, or throw errors.
+Also, you do not know what does ```extract()``` do, or if it is a function even.
+If you pass in some unexpected values during runtime, without proper checking, the code will either has unexpected behavior, or throw errors.
 It will be nice if there is a pre-defined structure, that you can use it as a reference not only for readibility, but also error checking, and therefore we use TS.
+By using TS, we can spot potential errors before the code is running.

 ## What is TS?
-To the best of my knowledge, TS is analogues to JavaScript with type checking.
+To the best of my knowledge, TS is analogues to JavaScript but with type checking.
 You can write the code in TS with all the features of JS, and use transpiler to convert your code to JS when you are done.

 ## How to Use TS?